(Original recipe published August 2, 2010. Updated November 20, 2025.)

 Florida Rock Shrimp (Sicyonia brevirostris)

-To Split Rock Shrimp for Broiling / Grilling
+How to Split Rock Shrimp for Broiling or Grilling

-Place the shrimp on a cutting board, belly-side up.
-Place the tip of the knife at the base of the tail and split the shrimp.
-The shrimp can be split into two, or leave the tail intact and spread the meat apart for broiling or grilling.
+Place shrimp belly-side up on a cutting board.
+Insert the tip of your knife at the base of the tail and slice upward to split.
+You may cut them completely or leave the tail attached and simply spread open for grilling.

 Jamaican Me Crazy Shrimp Recipe